-Sometimes a trip to the hospital is planned and anticipated but even with planning it can be a scary experience for you and your child.
-Here are some tips for preparing a child for hospital, based on parents’ experience:
+Sometimes a trip to the hospital is planned and anticipated, but even with planning it can be a scary experience for you and your child.
+Here are some top tips for preparing a child for hospital, shared by other parents.

-With a planned procedure you have a bit of time to pack some entertainment and make sure you have everything you need.
+With a planned procedure (e.g. tonsils removed) you have a bit of time to pack some entertainment and make sure you have everything you need.

 #1.
 Be Prepared for Fasting